 Now we have superimposed a manmade levee system on top of the one that Mother Nature provided; the most expensive and sophisticated of these come courtesy of the Army Corps of Engineers, while FEMA provides the standards that allow a classification of floodplain status used for the National Flood Insurance Program (NFIP).
 These elaborate protective barriers have amplified the complexity of levee property ownership, as the world became aware during the exhausting controversy of breached levees flooded New Orleans after Hurricane Katrina.
 Who owns these steeply sloped strips of land between the River Road and the river itself?
 It can be a federal agency, but it could also be a State-initiated water management district, a municipality, a district exclusively in charge of levees, or, as is often the case, a private landowner.
 Maintenance of the levees is always a public responsibility, and in the case of Louisiana the task typically belongs to one of the many levee districts run by each of the parishes (Louisiana’s equivalent of counties) that claims part of the river’s banks.
 Even if the land is privately owned, the stewards of the levee earned the right of access to the levee top through an easement—various segments of the levee have obliquely angled gravel roads to allow safe vehicular access in a fashion that will not damage the soil or weaken the berm.
 Some parts of the levee have dirt roads on top.
 Much of the levee tops in New Orleans and Baton Rouge have pedestrian and bike trails.
 In recent years, an organization has even sponsored an exhaustive Rouge-Orleans race that stretches the full 124-mile length of the river’s course between the state’s largest metro and its capital.

 It’s amazing, considering all these interventions, that private landowners have still found a way to stake their claim on the lands.
 Clearly this specific one chose to use it as pasture land.
 Is it healthy for the cattle to graze on such a heavy slope?
 Surely the dairy farms of Wisconsin and California aren’t perfectly flat, so that should not prove a major impediment.
 And it could very well imply a sort of mutual benefit agreement between the landowner and the levee district: while the district ideally maintains these structures that protect all the abutting lands from floods, the owner of these cattle has saved the district the trouble of using potentially destructive tractors to mow the levees.
 Why is it necessary to keep the levees mowed?
 An excellent question, to which I’m not certain I have an answer, though I suspect that a completely unkempt levee may impede access for vehicles that inspect the structure, and it may attract undesirable wildlife: muskrats and nutria are known to pull grasses by the roots that help stabilize the soil of Louisiana’s levees and wetlands.
 At any rate, whether a landowner, State agency, or levee district is doing the maintenance, a carefully manicured levee lawn remains the norm and not the exception.
-The landowner in this case seems to have a permanent operation with cows on the levee, as proven by the legitimate fencing and gates.
+The landowner in this case seems to have a permanent operation with cattle on the levee, as proven by the legitimate fencing and gates.

 Perhaps this sight isn’t as rare as I am inclined to believe.
 A Flickr photo of a much more crowded levee/pasture provides some dialogue that suggests this is a common occurrence.
 A state institution such as the Hunt Correctional Institute (the women’s prison) may actually employ the cows principally as grazers for maintaining the portion of its property that fronts the river.
 At any rate, the cattle of sweaty south Louisiana seem as placidly adaptive to this unconventional milieu as they have to whatever climate, topography, or confinement method humans have subjected them.
 Levees may or may not be difficult on the ankle tendons of livestock, but considering the conditions of the modern industrial cattle farm, the steeply sloped banks of the Mississippi are a bucolic paradise.